 The collective experience and knowledge is the eternal life.

 Dad lives on as part of God in eternity through the love, the experiences and lessons he gave us.
-Together with all who loved him,
+Together with all who loved him, taught him and shared his experiences with him.

 really believe, that what the pastor is saying in his sermon to be true?".
 I didn't.